Emanuel937/Emascript.js/README.md

 # mean()

-This function return the mean of number sequence of numbers ex.:
+This function return the mean of number sequence . ex.:

         var n =  [0, 5, 1];